-The 2018 tax reform has made it crucial to pay the proper mileage reimbursement to employees.
-Employees can no longer deduct unreimbursed business expenses until 2025.
-They will expect employers to pay a mileage rate that covers all car expenses.
+The 2018 tax reform made it crucial to pay the proper mileage reimbursement to employees.
+Employees cannot deduct unreimbursed business expenses until 2025.
+They now expect employers to pay a mileage rate that covers all car expenses.

 In the past, some organizations avoided paying any vehicle reimbursement at all and told their employees to just write off vehicle expenses.
 Others paid the same mileage rate year after year without checking to see whether employees’ expenses were fully being covered.
 They figured employees would just fill out Form 2106 on their tax return and deduct any expenses not covered by the reimbursement.

 But both approaches will cause serious problems now.
-Many employees with business vehicle expenses have essentially taken a pay cut via their 2018 tax refund.
-Employers who have not evaluated their reimbursement rate for 2019 will likely face complaints from employees as a result.
+Many employees with business vehicle expenses essentially took a pay cut in 2019 via their 2018 tax refund.
+Employers who have not evaluated their reimbursement rate for 2020 will likely face complaints from employees as a result.
+According to our 2019 Car Reimbursement Survey, over 60% of employers report such complaints.

 If you own or manage a business that pays a mileage reimbursement, you need to take the new tax landscape seriously.
 You need to re-evaluate the rate and ensure that no employee faces an income loss via increased taxes.